n91neer/brewatlas/README.md

         zoom: 4 // starting zoom
     });

+// Add a scale control to the map map.addControl(new mapboxgl.ScaleControl());

+// Add the control to the map. map.addControl( new MapboxGeocoder({
+accessToken: mapboxgl.accessToken,
+mapboxgl: mapboxgl
+})
+);

   // Add zoom and rotation controls to the map. map.addControl(new mapboxgl.NavigationControl());

-// Add a scale control to the map map.addControl(new mapboxgl.ScaleControl());

 </script>

 </body>